michal-siedlecki/scrappy_news/README.md

-# scrappy_news
+# Scrappy news
-This is a simple news scrapper
+This is a simple news scrapper with a machine learning algorythm for news header categorize.
+This is beta version.

 ![](images/screen.jpg)